-I had Never Seen the Connection Between Salvation and the Need to be Born Again
+between Salvation and the Need to Be Born Again

 That night, for the first time in my life, I saw myself as God sees me: a vile, rotten sinner, deceitful, a liar, and a cheat.
 From my heart, I cried out to Him in prayer, “Lord Jesus, please forgive me.
 Lord Jesus, please save me.”
 From that day, July 23, 1990, my life has never been the same.
 Please understand that no one can work their way into Heaven.
 It truly is a gift from God.
 Salvation is given freely to all that call upon the name of the Lord.
 I urge you to do so today.